-In 1912 a historic event took place that began to change the life and future of the town: the Palma Railway reached Sóller, which meant opening up to the capital and the rest of the island, favouring and facilitating trade.
+In 1912 a historic event took place that began to change the life and future of the town: the Palma de Mallorca Railway arrived, which meant opening up to the capital and the rest of the island, favouring and facilitating trade.

-Another historic and very important event in 1997 was the perforation of the mountain and the creation of a tunnel that connected Palma and Sóller via a road.
+Another historic and very important event in 1997 was the drilling of the mountain and the creation of a tunnel that communicated with Palma.
 Until then there was only a winding road up and down the mountain, limiting the mobility of the population.

-Crossing this tunnel was possible on payment of a fee which was different for residents of Sóller and other people.
+Crossing this tunnel was possible on payment of a fee that was different for residents of Sóller and the rest.
 This fee ceased to apply in 2018 and the tunnel crossing became free for everyone.

 How to get to Sóller